aws-samples/video-semantic-search-with-aws-ai-ml-services/README.md

 3. Start the deployment

-> [!NOTE]
+> [!IMPORTANT]
-> Check that Docker is installed and running before proceeding with the deployment.
+> Ensure that Docker is installed and running before proceeding with the deployment.

 ```bash
 cd frontend